castawaypirate/odin-recipes/README.md

 # Odin Recipes

-A basic webpage created using fundamental HTML.
+A simple webpage with recipes for four easy-to-make dishes using fundamental HTML.